Toby-Leeder/CSPFastpages/_pages/notes.md

 layout: page
 title: Notes
 permalink: /notes/
-description: This is my notes pages, I plan on putting a lot of the things I learn and some important syntax in here as well as in the notebook which demonstrates my learning.
-That means most of the information here can be found somewhere else, but it will all be organized and in one place on this page.
 toc: true
 ---

+{% include info.html text="This is my notes pages, I plan on putting a lot of the things I learn and some important syntax in here as well as in the notebook which demonstrates my learning.
+That means most of the information here can be found somewhere else, but it will all be organized and in one place on this page. " %}

 ## Python Learns
 > Also in the pythonQnA post